British Airways: History

 Following two years of fierce competition with British Caledonian, the second-largest airline in the United Kingdom at the time, the Government changed its aviation policy in 1976 so that the two carriers would no longer compete on long-haul routes.

-British Airways and Air France operated the supersonic airliner Aerospatiale-BAC Concorde, and the world's first supersonic passenger service flew in January 1976 from Heathrow Airport to Bahrain International Airport.
-Services to the US began on 24 May 1976 with a flight to Washington Dulles airport, and flights to New York JFK airport followed on 22 September 1977.
+British Airways and Air France operated the Concorde, the world's first supersonic aircraft that first carried passengers on 21 January 1976 from London Heathrow to Bahrain.
+Services to the United States began on 24 May 1976 with a flight to Washington Dulles, and flights to New York JFK followed on 22 September 1977.
 Service to Singapore was established in co-operation with Singapore Airlines as a continuation of the flight to Bahrain.
-Following the Air France Concorde crash in Paris and a slump in air travel following the 11 September attacks in New York in 2001, it was decided to cease Concorde operations in 2003 after 27 years of service.
+Following the crash of Air France Flight 4590 and the 11 September attacks, British Airways decided to cease Concorde operations in 2003 after 27 years of service.
 The final commercial Concorde flight was BA002 from New York-JFK to London-Heathrow on 24 October 2003.

-In 1981 the airline was instructed to prepare for privatisation by the Conservative Thatcher government.
+In 1981 the airline was instructed to prepare for privatisation by the Thatcher government.
 Sir John King, later Lord King, was appointed chairman, charged with bringing the airline back into profitability.
 While many other large airlines struggled, King was credited with transforming British Airways into one of the most profitable air carriers in the world.
-The flag carrier was privatised and was floated on the London Stock Exchange in February 1987.
+In December 1983, British Airways plc was formed with the government holding all of the shares.
+BA was privatised and was floated on the London Stock Exchange in February 1987.
 British Airways effected the takeover of the UK's "second" airline, British Caledonian, in July of that same year.